 Footwear can also provide a foundation in regard to the sole of the shoe itself in relation to incorporating the right mechanical profile.
 Over the last decade we have looked at how footwear and the shoe profile of the footwear can help improve some of the more obvious trauma related injuries such as ankle fractures, to improve patients walking patterns and also improve their level of symptoms more locally.

-Footwear modification is a key role to how we manage a number of out more complex foot and ankle related injuries, and Mark has been involved with a number of commerical companies looking at shoe design and the effect footwear can have on the types of forces acting on the foot, ankle and leg.
+Footwear modification is a key role to how we manage a number of our more complex foot and ankle related injuries, and Mark has been involved with a number of commerical companies looking at shoe design and the effect footwear can have on the types of forces acting on the foot, ankle and leg.

 The role of footwear within all groups across the board is fundamentally important to the success of a mechanical intervention, whether this is a running shoe, football boot or day to day shoe.